 As a result of this, Google now prefers fresh content, breaking news and other recent content updates that deal with trends.

 Freshness as a ranking factor isn’t new.
-Over the years, even before the Document Scoring Based on Document Content Update, which Google’s engineers filed a patent for in 2003, Google had scored content based on freshness for many years.
+Over the years, even before the Document Scoring Based on Document Content Update, which Google’s engineers filed a patent for in 2003, the Google search engine had scored content based on freshness for many years.

 Singhal described the categories of keywords that will most likely require fresh content: